AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish.md

 More detail is provided in the sections that follow.

-## Caching by browser request {#config-varnish-cache-browser}
+## Caching by browser request

-This section uses a browser inspector to show how assets are delivered to the browser in the first request and afterward loaded from the local browser [cache](https://glossary.magento.com/cache).
+This section uses a browser inspector to show how assets are delivered to the browser in the first request and afterward loaded from the local browser cache.

 ### First browser request